 4. Get Organised

-Use microlearning to break down longer learning courses into organised chunks.
+Use microlearning to break down longer learning online courses into organised chunks.
 This reflects our brain’s system for categorising information, which in turn supports greater levels of information retention.

 For example, researchers at the Dresden University of Technology reported that learners presented with short, frequent microlearning assets retained 20% more information than those faced with long-learning sessions.